wds4/DCoSL/README.md

 The particulars of the web of trust, the method of curation are not relevant to this nip.
 The only requirements are that each user is at the center of his or her own web of trust, and that the [Principle of Relativity for the Web of Trust](https://github.com/wds4/rebooting-the-web-of-trust/blob/master/Principle-of-Relativity-for-WoT.md) must be observed and respected.
 There is no Universal List.
 Each and every user maintains his or her own list.
 Alice's list and Bob's list may or may not be the same.

+## DIP-1: Explicit Attestations vs data scraping

+According to this dip, list curation is based upon explicit attestations (EA) rather than scraped data (SD) obtained using other methods.
+These are two opposing methods, described and discussed (here).
+DIP-1 is based on the attitude that curation via EA is more trustworthy than SD, and that the superiority of EA will grow as the DCoSL ecosystem grows and matures.
+Of course, a combination of these two methods may be utilized.
+This dip details a method to use EA by itself.

 ## DIPs 1-?: grow a simple list into a complex list, and ultimately into a 'concept'

 ## DIPs ?-?: relationships between lists: the concept graph